 Engineers and product designers use Autodesk Inventor to create 3D prototypes of mechanical products.
 As part of creating these prototypes, users create parts with a variety of features.
 If a user knows they'll want to reuse a feature across a variety of parts, they can save that feature as an iFeature.
 Then, they can apply the iFeature to other parts in the future, saving the time of manually creating and editing that feature.

 How do I create an Inventor iFeature?

 To create an Inventor iFeature, first open a part (IPT) file.
 Then, select Manage → Extract iFeature.
 The Extract iFeature window will appear, allowing you to save your part's features as an IDE file.

 How do I apply an iFeature to a part?

 To apply an iFeature to a part, first open that part (IPT) file.
 Then, select Manage → Insert → Insert iFeature.
 This will allow you to browse to, select, and insert your iFeature.

 NOTE: iFeatures were formerly referred to as an Inventor Design Elements (IDEs).

-How do I open an IDE file?
+How to open an IDE file

 You can open an IDE file in Autodesk Inventor (Windows).
 To do so, select File → Open from Inventor's menu bar.
 Then, browse to and select your IDE file.